 A multi-camera shoot?

 The multi-camera shoot, which is much closer to live theatre, is the technique developed by the television industry during's it's "Golden Age."
-It is the technique used for the half-hour sit-com (Two and a Half Men) and the network quiz show (both of which are usually taped before a live audience), and the hour long "soap opera" (which is taped in a closed TV studio without an audience).
+It is the technique used for the half-hour sit-com (Big Bang Theory) and the network quiz show (both of which are usually taped before a live audience), and the hour long "soap opera" (which is taped in a closed TV studio without an audience).

 12. How many cameras are used in a multi-camera production?

 Three.
 The center camera is used for the "Master Shot," the left and right camera cover the closeups and over-the-shoulder shots.
 Most local news programs, which are mult-camera productions, use only two cameras.